 Pro Tip: Save your knees; use your feet to slide the drying cloth over the floor.

-Here are key tile cleaning tips for specific materials.
-These do’s and don’ts can save your flooring’s from an untimely loss of luster!
+Here are key tile cleaning tips for specific stone flooring materials.
+These do’s and don’ts can save your floors from an untimely loss of luster!

 Slate Tile: Sweep or vacuum.
-Use mild detergent on slate tile, being sure it does NOT contain acidic elements like vinegar or lemon juice.
+Use mild detergent or ph-neutral cleaner on slate tile, being sure it does NOT contain acidic elements like vinegar or lemon juice.
 Dry right away with a cloth.
 Read more about kitchen slate flooring maintenance.

 Pro tip: Buff granite tile floors for a great shine.
 This is next-level tile floor care, but how good do you want them to look?

-These flooring types are affordable alternatives and ideal for areas where water is an issue and you want slip-resistant flooring.
+These flooring types are affordable alternatives to traditional tile and ideal for areas where water is an issue and you want slip-resistant flooring.

-Vinyl Tile: Sweep and vacuum; use mild detergent.
+Vinyl Tile Floors: Sweep and vacuum; use mild detergent.
 Abrasive cleaners or scrubbing tools may scratch vinyl.

 Linoleum Tile: Sweep and vacuum; wash linoleum with linoleum flooring cleaning solution.
 Molly Maid recommends an optional homemade formula of one gallon of hot water, one cup of vinegar, and a few drops of dish soap.

 Then you’ll want to rinse with clean water or water and white vinegar.
 Let floor dry.
-Appy linoleum wax and buff to a shine every six months.
+Apply linoleum wax and buff to a shine every six months.

-Pro tip: Vinyl and linoleum are different materials; be sure to use linoleum flooring cleaning solution.
+Pro tip: Vinyl and linoleum are different materials; be sure to use a linoleum flooring cleaning solution.

 Cork Tile: If sealed with polyurethane, sweep and vacuum; use mild detergent.
 If unsealed or waxed, sweep and vacuum, and use mild detergent; apply solid or liquid wax when tile is dry.